-We conducted our audit in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia.
+We conducted our audit in accordance with International Standards on Auditing ("ISAs") that are endorsed in the Kingdom of Saudi Arabia.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Bank in accordance with the professional code of conduct and ethics, as endorsed in the Kingdom of Saudi Arabia, that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Bank in accordance with the professional code of conduct and ethics, that are endorsed in the Kingdom of Saudi Arabia, that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with those requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other Information included in the Bank's 2019 Annual Report
+Other Information included in the Bank's 2020 Annual Report

-Management is responsible for the other information.
-Other information consists of the information included in the Bank's 2019 annual report, other than the financial statements and our auditors' report thereon.
+Management is responsible for the other information in the Bank's annual report.
+Other information consists of the information included in the Bank's 2020 annual report, other than the financial statements and our auditors' report thereon.
 The annual report is expected to be made available to us after the date of this auditors' report.

-Our opinion on the financial statements does not cover the other information, and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not, and will not express any form of assurance conclusion thereon.